SUMMER AT NEW ROADS

 • College Essay Writing Workshop

-This week-long College Essay Workshop (that meets Monday through Friday mornings from 10 AM-12:30 PM) is recommended for 11th and 12th-grade students working on their Common App essays for college.
+This week-long virtual College Essay Workshop (that meets Monday through Friday mornings from 10 AM-12:30 PM) is recommended for rising 12th-grade students working on their Common App essays for college.
 Whether students are looking to polish a completed draft or want to get a head start on writing their personal statements, this workshop will help them complete an essay that meaningfully expresses their individual stories and values.
 The class includes self-reflection activities, guidance from admissions representatives, and helpful resources for students.

-Instructor: Mehnaz Sahibzada
+Instructor: Mehnaz Eaden

-Dates: Monday, June 23- Friday, June 27
+Dates: Monday, June 22- Friday, June 26 (Virtual)

 Times: 10 AM - 12:30 PM

-Price: $250.00
+Price: $250/week

 Summer at New Roads FAQ